ktemkin/gnuradio-for-mac-without-macports/README.md

 ## GNURadio Uprev

 Hey, all!
 This project has recently been adopted by a new maintainer -- and work is underway to ship a more up-to-date version of GNUradio.
-This is a non-trivial change, as we have to shift quit a few things from Qt4 to Qt5.
+This is a non-trivial change, as we have to uprev quite a few dependencies -- and, for the newest GNURadio builds, shift quit a few things from Qt4 to Qt5.
 You can check out the (unstable) work in progress in the `gnuradio_uprev` branch, which should be available shortly.
 Check back soon!